osresearch/cosign/README.md

 valid RSA signature of that message, without any of the parties having a complete copy of the private key after the initial key generation stage.

-In the general number of parties is unlimited, although this is not a threshold signature scheme where only a subset are required -- with `cosign` all the parties must perform their partial signature to be able to generate a valid RSA signature.
+In the unanimous mode the number of parties is unlimited, although in this mode all the `cosign`ing parties must perform their partial signature to be able to generate a valid RSA signature.
 It is also simplified in that the initial key splitting stage requires a "trusted dealer" to perform the split and hand the shards to the parties.

-There is a separate threshold mode that splits the key into three shards, two of which are required for signatures.
+There is a separate threshold mode that splits the key into three shards, two of which are required for signatures, a so called 2-of-3 threshold scheme.
 If the third shard is lost, the two can be recombined to create a new set of three shards.
-This requires doing two signature operations for each signature and then selecting the correct of these for a pairwise combination that produces a valid signature.
-Larger N-of-K schemes are possible, but this is an easy approach.
+This also requires a trusted dealer for generation or re-sharding.

 **WARNING**